 Red-Veined Prayer Plant

-Red-Veined prayer plant or Maranta leuconeura erythroneura is a stunning plant.
+Red-veined prayer plant (or Maranta leuconeura erythroneura) is a stunning plant.
 Prayer plants came by their name because they fold up their leaves at night, as if in prayer.
-They prefer medium, indirect light and will let you know if they're not getting enough of it because the leaves will stay folded even during the daytime.
+They prefer medium, indirect light.
+If they're not getting enough of it, you'll know because the leaves will stay folded even during the daytime.

 Prayer plants like to be warm, so don't keep your terrarium next to a cold window or in a chilly draft.Continue to 5 of 10 below.